HydrologicEngineeringCenter/cwms-database/README.md

 ### build for dev

-copy the wcdba_overrides.xml or teamcity_overrides.xml to build/localoverrides.xml and alter the settings internally to match the test database you have either setup or had provided.

-It is assumed that apex (20.1 at time of writing) has previously been installed in the database; failure to meet this condition will cause the build to fail.
-Additionally, the Oracle Instant client with the SQL*Plus and Tools packages is required to be set in the PATH variable.
+At present the build assumes you have a database setup with the appropriate table spaces and APEX installed.
+The CWMS_20 user does not need to exist already.

-to build the database run the following:
+to push the schema to the system run the following.
+Adjust the url, user, and password as appropriate

-    ant -Dbuilduser.overrides=build/local_overrides.xml clean build

-*clean* will remove any existing schemas with the CWMS_20 name.

-*build* will initialize the database.
+`./gradlew :schema:flywayMigrate -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser`

+to push the baseline data

+`./gradlew :schema:dataMigrate -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser`

+to clean the database
+`./gradlew :schema:flywayClean -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser`

+If flyway created teh CWMS_20 user it will be dropped at the end of this task.
+If the flyway user already existed it will not.

 ### test

 You must have utplsql from github.com/utPLSQL/utPLSQL-cli on your path.
 If you get the error that the oci version doesn't match while trying to run the tests remove all of the oracle jar from the utPLSQL-cli installation path *lib* directory and copy the ojdbc8.jar from your instantclient folder.
 (This issue has previously been reported to the utPLSQL team and should eventually be fixed.)

 to run the tests

    ant -Dbuilduser.overrides=build/local_overrides.xml test